akuz/awesome-static/README.md

-# awesome-website
+# awesome-static
-Website for www.AwesomeTreat.com using Github Pages.
+Website for static.awesometreat.com using Github Pages.